Expert sinus surgery for sinusitis, nasal polyps and other sinus concerns

 We’ll guide the endoscope through your nose and into your sinuses so we have a clear view of the site of the problem.
 Then we’ll use advanced surgical instruments to remove the blockage.

 We’ll keep you comfortable with general anesthesia or a local anesthetic.
 We’ll talk with you about your pain management options before the procedure.
 Generally, you’ll be able to go home the same day as the procedure.
 It can take one to two weeks to fully recover after functional endoscopic surgery, but many patients feel like themselves after a couple days.

-Another type of minimally invasive sinus surgery is balloon sinuplasty.
+Another type of minimally invasive sinus surgery is sinus balloon surgery, which is also called balloon sinuplasty or nasal balloon surgery.
 This procedure is highly effective for treating sinus conditions caused by a buildup of mucus or fluid.
 However, it’s less common than functional endoscopic surgery.

 During balloon sinuplasty, your doctor will guide a thin tube into your sinuses.
 On the end of the tube is a small, deflated balloon catheter.
 Once the balloon catheter is inside the sinus cavity, we’ll inflate it.
 This makes more space inside the sinuses, allowing your doctor to remove the buildup of fluid or mucus.
 We won’t be able to remove any tissue or growths from your sinuses using balloon sinuplasty.

 We’ll use local anesthetic or general anesthesia to keep you comfortable.
 Most often, you’ll be able to go home the same day as your procedure.